-- 1. Select the ApproveOrderTaskForm project. - 2.
-From the Application menu, select Deploy > ApproveOrderTaskForm.
+- 1. Select the ApproveOrderTaskForm project. - From the Application menu, select Deploy > ApproveOrderTaskForm. - Oracle JDeveloper displays the first page of the Deployment wizard.

 3. Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.

 A.9 Task 8: Test the SOA Order Booking Application in Fusion Middleware Control